-Associate Professor, Dr Bronwen Dalton of UTS Business School, will share her expertise helping you navigate your way towards evaluation best practice.
+Associate Professor, Dr Bronwen Dalton of UTS Business School will share her expertise, helping you navigate your way towards evaluation best practice.

-You will develop a Theory of Change and complete a Logic Model outlining best approaches to the intervention and details regarding resources, activities, outputs, short & long-term outcomes and impact in the Logic Model template provided.
+You will develop a theory of change and complete a logic model outlining best approaches to the intervention and details regarding resources, activities, outputs, short & long-term outcomes and impact in the logic model template provided.

-You will walk away with a practical Logic Model that describes the sequence of activities to bring about change, and how these activities are linked to the results of the program connecting the planned work and intended results.
+You will walk away with a practical logic model that describes the sequence of activities to bring about change and how these activities are linked to the results of the program connecting the planned work and intended results.

 Bronwen completed her PhD at the University of Oxford, where she was awarded the Oxford University Larkinson Award for Social Studies and was the recipient of the British Vice-Chancellors Committee Overseas Research Scholarship and the Korea Foundation Scholarship.
-Bronwen also has a BA from the Australian National University and a MA from Yonsei University, Korea.
-Bronwen has conducted extensive research in the field of Not-for-Profit sector studies and authored book chapters and journal articles on NFP childcare, NFP business venturing, social enterprises and advocacy.
+She also has a BA from the Australian National University and a MA from Yonsei University, Korea.
+Bronwen has conducted extensive research in the field of not-for-profit sector studies and has authored book chapters and journal articles on NFP childcare, NFP business venturing, social enterprises and advocacy.

 Explore new interdisciplinary research and collaborations around emerging technologies and human rights.